oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Now you have got a value in the variable you can copy and paste from the instructions below.

   1. Switch to the monitoring directory.
-In the OCI CLoud shell type
+In the OCI Cloud shell type

   - `cd $HOME/helidon-kubernetes/monitoring-kubernetes`

   2. Type the following to create the namespace